samirka9767/elinvar_api/README.md

 Note: if you quit the terminal, every time to run the project with flask the environment variables need to be set up first, before doing flask run

+To run the tests in cli, use the following command:

+    python3 -m unittest tests/*.py